 Ashley Kabakci, Associate Director

-The Cooperative Education Program (Co-op) is a voluntary, independent educational program coordinated through the Center for Career Development, located on the third floor of the Roaden University Center.
+The Cooperative Education Program (Co-op) is a voluntary, independent educational program coordinated through the Office of Career Services, located on the third floor of the Roaden University Center.
 The program integrates formal classroom study with off-campus work experience.
-There are four co-op study/work plans: Plan A (alternating one-year cycles), Plan B (alternating semesters), or Plan C (simultaneous work and study assignment), and Plan D (multiple summers).
+There are three co-op study/work plans: Plan A (alternating one-year cycles), Plan B (alternating semesters), or Plan C (simultaneous work and study assignment).

 Co-op work assignments are available in industry and business, agricultural areas, educational systems, and governmental agencies.
 Students applying for Co-op are not guaranteed work assignments nor stipulated specific job benefits or salaries.
 Employers determine the salaries and pay students directly.
 In regard to permanent employment after graduation, participation in the Co-op Program involves no obligation on the part of the university, student, or employer.
 Co-op experience is a benefit to students in securing full-time employment following graduation.
 Many students do return to their co-op employers after graduation.